isabelriches/color_MIM/README.md

-**Color_Game_of_Life
-**
+*Color_Game_of_Life
-Group Members:
+Group Members:*

 Miriam Arden
 Isabel Riches
 Matthew Murphy

-colors change as the game progresses and the cells interact, changing from purple to light blue to yellow.
+description: colors change as the game progresses and the cells interact, changing from purple to light blue to yellow.

 game rules: